Skip to main content | Skip to section menu | Access keys.

 Tyres

 These are no longer accepted at Forthbank Recycling Centre.
-Residents should approch garages or tyre fitters for advice.
+Residents should approach garages or tyre fitters for advice.

 Wallpaper

-Only lining paper can be recycled in your blue bin.
+Only lining paper can be recycled in your grey bin.
 Place all other types in your green bin.

 It is difficult to sort out woodchip from flocked and vinyl papers.